 This is so, so dumb because of one thing Tebow defenders seem to routinely overlook: Part of the reason Tim Tebow's NFL future is so murky (to put it kindly) is the deafening procession of fans that follows him around.

 Those fans' individual opinions don't matter, unless you think NFL personnel departments make decisions based on tweets from Joanne and Joe Schmoe, but the drove is a ravenous one, and so media outlets know they can cover Tebow and stoke discussion and interest.
 The rabidity of the pro-Tebow folks has also helped produce an equally rabid anti-Tebow contingent, one that can also be satiated with media coverage.
-(There's a fourth class of fans here, those exhausted of Tebow, but even they still tend to be interested in why so much coverage is devoted to Tebow, so they, too, make up a group that can be catered to.)
+(There's a third class of fans here, those exhausted of Tebow, but even they still tend to be interested in why so much coverage is devoted to Tebow, so they, too, make up a group that can be catered to.)

 As a result of his unique position as a lightning rod, wherever Tebow goes, he brings massive scrutiny for every co-worker.
 And that scrutiny is rough: Give Mark Sanchez truth serum and ask if he was happy that the Jets brought in Tebow last year, and I bet he'd spill about how it wore on him; give Mike Tannenbaum and Rex Ryan serum and ask about whether they would still engineer a trade for Tebow, and I bet the "No" would be immediate.